Amoghn21/FakeNewsPrediction-Project/README.md

 4. **Model Training**: We split the dataset into training and testing sets using train_test_split from sklearn.
 Next, we select a suitable machine learning model (e.g., Logistic Regression, Naive Bayes) and train it on the training data.

-5. **Model Evaluation**: The trained model's performance is evaluated using various metrics from sklearn, such as accuracy, precision, recall, and F1-score.
-These metrics provide valuable insights into the model's effectiveness in detecting fake news.
+5. **Model Evaluation**: The trained model's performance is evaluated using accuracy metric from sklearn.
+This metric provides valuable insights into the model's effectiveness in detecting fake news.

 6. **Results and Conclusion**: The findings and the model's performance are summarized in the Jupyter notebook or Python script.
 Additionally, we discuss potential areas for improvement to enhance the fake news detection system further.